huynhducduy/huynhducduy.github.io/content/posts/fresh-macos-install.md

 Reinstall computer is not as hard as it seems, regardless of how many software that you have.

-There are a few things that you need to follow to make these progress easier:
+There are a few things that you need to follow to make this progress easier:

 - Sync everything that you can sync to the cloud
 - Be neat and clean, on your computer.
 Make sure you always put your files and folders in the place that its belongs to.